-This course builds upon the knowledge gained in ENVR 250 Introduction to Aquaculture and delves deeper into the subjects of water quality, water management, feed management, inventory, and bio filtration.
+This course builds upon the knowledge gained in ENVR250 Fish Culture and delves deeper into the subjects of water quality, water management, feed management, inventory, and bio filtration.
 These subjects are the driving force for recirculation fish culture.
 Students will explore the important mechanical components of a system and the role each plays in the life support of the culture species.
-Cross-listed with AGAS 266.
-Prerequisite: ENVR 250.
+Cross-listed with AGAS266.

-ENVR 280 - PROFESSIONAL DEVELOPMENT SEMINAR
+ENVR 280 - Professional Development Seminar

-The objective of this class is to synthesize material learned in the major and to assist students in the development of professional skills in seeking out, applying to, and interviewing for continued education and/or employment in outdoor and environmental fields.
+The objective of this class is to synthesize material learned in the major and to assist students in the development of professional skills in seeking out, applying to, and interviewing for continued education and/or employment in Outdoor and Environmental fields.
 This course is cross-listed with ORL 280.

-ENVR 291 - DIRECTED STUDY
+ENVR 291 - Directed Study